Emeritus [Pronunciation: ih-mer-i-tuhs]

 He has written a number of books, booklets, articles and chapters.
 His books include: Reading Ezra and Nehemiah Today: Walking in God’s words, Aquila Press, 2014; ‘I have loved you,’ says the Lord: The Message of Malachi, IVP, 2013; The ‘Very Pure word of God’: The Book of Common Prayer as a Model of Biblical Liturgy, Latimer Trust, 2012; Gospel trials in 1662: To Stay or To Go ,Latimer Trust, 2012; Written for Us: Receiving God’s Words in the Bible, IVP, 2008; Hearing God’s Words: Biblical Spirituality, IVP, 2004; The Majestic Son, a commentary on Hebrews, Aquila Press, 2004; and, Speaking God’s Words: A Practical Theology of Preaching, IVP, 1996/ Regent College Publishing, 2004.
 A complete list of his publications is found on this website.

-Peter serves on the Council and Executive of The Gospel Coalition Australia, and is Chairman of TGCVictoria.
+Peter serves on the Council of The Gospel Coalition Australia, and is Chairman of TGCVictoria.
 He is a director of the Leon and Mildred Morris Foundation.
 He is also a Vice-President of the Church Missionary Society Australia, and of the Australian Fellowship of Evangelical Students; and on the advisory panel of Langham Partnership Australia.
-He has also been appointed Canon Emeritus of St Paul’s Cathedral Melbourne.
+He is also a Canon Emeritus of St Paul’s Cathedral Melbourne.

 Peter lives in North Carlton.
 He likes good friends, classical music, reading history and fiction, spending time at the beach, walking his dogs, and tending his mechanical clocks.